 Interest rates on fixed-rate mortgages have fallen significantly during the period of unconventional monetary policy (source: Bank of England)

-The Institute for Fiscal Studies recently published worrying findings on ‘problem debt’, particularly among low-income households.
+The Institute for Fiscal Studies recently published findings on ‘problem debt’, particularly among low-income households.
 A crucial takeaway was that ‘entry into servicing pressure [being unable to make interest repayments or spending more than a quarter of income on such payments] is much more likely to be explained by a rise in debt servicing costs than by a fall in income.’
-In other words, interest rate rises hurt.
+In other words, interest rate rises can hurt.